cwchentw/lightweight-cms/content/reference/setting.md

 * `SITE_THEME` (project): Theme used by a site
 * `SITE_LOGO` (project): File name of site logo without size suffix and file extension.
 Default file format of site logo is `image/png`

+`SITE_AUTHOR` is default author of a mdcms site.
+You may set a author of a post other than `SITE_AUTHOR` in its metadata.

 ## Social Media

 * `FACEBOOK` (theme): Personal Facebook account or Facebook fan page